isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-ios.md

 ## SDK Implementation

+>[!IMPORTANT]
+>
+>Starting with version 2.3.0, the SDK is distributed via XCFrameworks.
+If using 2.3.0 or newer, follow the steps below.
+>
+>Version 2.3.0 of the SDK requires Xcode 12.0 or newer and, if applicable, Cocoapods 1.10.0 or newer.

+* Any time a binary library file is mentioned, its XCFramework replacement should be used instead:
+  * MediaSDK.a > MediaSDK.xcframework
+  * MediaSDK_TV.a > MediaSDKTV.xcframework
+* If manually adding the Adobe XCFrameworks to your project, ensure that they are not embedded.

 1. Add your [downloaded](/help/sdk-implement/download-sdks.md#download-2x-sdks) Media SDK to your project.

     1. Verify that the following software components exist in the `libs` directory: